grecaun/image-sidebar/README.md

 ## How-To-Use

 Install the plugin then drag it into your sidebar via the widgets page.
-Input a page slug and hit save.
+Input a page slug and some images and hit save.
 This slug represents the page on which you want to display images.
-If you try to select images before hitting save after putting in a slug, the images will not be saved.
-This may be fixed at a later date.
-If no image is specified, a blank image is selected.
+Once you hit save the widget will allow you to add more to it.
+Once values are saved, the widget also displays a preview image.